MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Wait-Debugger.md

 cmdlet and waits for a debugger to be attached.
 This is similar to using `Enable-RunspaceDebug -BreakAll` in a DSC resource but breaks at a specific point in the script.

+> [!CAUTION]
-Make sure you remove the `Wait-Debugger` lines after you are done.
-Running script can appear hung when it is stopped at a `Wait-Debugger` if you forgot you added the cmdlet to your script.
-You certainly don't want to have this cmdlet in production script!
+> Make sure you remove the `Wait-Debugger` lines after you are done.
+Running script appear to be
+> hung when it is stopped at a `Wait-Debugger`.

 ## EXAMPLES